-Consultation with sites and families about planned work with families creative approach to their interviews/encounters with families at multiple timepoints over course of the evaluation.
+Consultation with sites and families about planned work with families

+Under Objective 3, we plan to carry out qualitative work with ABS families across the partnerships.
+This will be led by the University of Sussex team who will employ a creative approach to their interviews/encounters with families at multiple timepoints over course of the evaluation.
 The Sussex team consulted widely with families and parental engagement leads on the proposed methods and the best ways of engaging families to ensure a wide reach and to build trust.